KarimTamer74/marsa-app/README.md

 Marsa follows **Clean Architecture** with a feature-based project structure.

-The application is separated into three main layers:
+The application is organized into three main layers:

 ```text
 ┌──────────────────────────────┐